 This week-long trip is centred on the Catalan Pyrenees regional park in the Eastern Pyrenees

-The team for this trip combines the local knowledge of a local butterfly specialist, a Britsh butterfly guide and a resident British tour leader for the logistics!
+The team for this trip combines the expert knowledge of a local butterfly specialist, a Britsh butterfly guide and a resident British tour leader for the logistics!

 Local butterfly and bird guide - French & English

 Tony Williams - Independent Guide

 Guest Tour Guide - English & French

-Tony Williams has lived in France for over 30 years and as director of the LPO Brenne he has been instrumental in developing nature tourism in central France over the past 25 years.
+Tony Williams has lived in France for over 30 years and as director of the LPO Brenne he was instrumental in developing nature tourism in central France over the past 25 years.
 Tony’s extensive knowledge and his knack of making beginners and experts alike feel comfortable, has made him a highly popular leader with a number of British tour operators.
 This invaluable experience leading tours and his willingness to share it have been much appreciated in developing the Birding Languedoc tours.

 Philippa Benson - Birding Languedoc

 Founder/Tour Leader - English, French & Spanish

-Like many Brits, Philippa has a keen interest in natural history and enjoys learning about the amazing birds and wildlife of the Languedoc.
-Resident in this lovely area for over 10 years, she now has a good working knowledge of where the best spots are for birds, flowers and other species and enjoys sharing these with interested visitors.
+Like many Brits, Philippa has a keen interest in nature and is always curious to learn more about the amazing birds and wildlife of the Languedoc.
+Resident in this unspoilt area for over 15 years, she has a good working knowledge of where the best spots are for birds, flowers and other species and enjoys sharing these with interested visitors.